INTRODUCTION

 VARIATIONS TO ACCOMMODATE ALL LEVELS

-COMMON MISTAKES AND CORRECTIONS
+COMMON MISTAKES AND HOW TO FIX THEM

 INTEGRATING BUTTERFLY STRETCHES INTO YOUR ROUTINE